ShivamXD6/Optimize-Windows/README.md

 - 🔒 Prevent Installation of Dev Home, New Outlook, Chat, Bitlocker Auto-Encryption

 ### 4. **👤 User-Based Customizations**
-- 📁 Hide Gallery and Network Navigation (In Explorer)
+- 📁 Hide Gallery and Network Navigation (In File Explorer)
-- 🔄 Hide Removable Drives (In Explorer)
+- 🔄 Hide Removable Drives (In File Explorer)
+- ✔️ Enable item Check boxes in file explorer for quickly select files or folders.
+- ♻️ Pin Recycle bin In File Explorer.
 - ⚙️ Hide Homepage(In Settings)
 - 🛡️Hide Unused Security Pages(In Windows Security)
 - 📊 Show More Details on File Transfer